Javascript Try-Catch and Throw

 Catching Errors

-block allows you to gracefully handle errors or exceptions in your
+A try catch block allows you to gracefully handle errors or exceptions in your

 code.